-2.1 Location and population
+Location and population

-West Suffolk covers 103,095 hectares with a population of 176,214 (Office for National Statistics mid year estimates 2015) located within five main centres of population (Bury St Edmunds, Haverhill, Newmarket, Mildenhall and Brandon) and a number of smaller rural communities.
+56. West Suffolk covers 103,095 hectares with a population of 179,946 (source: Census 2021) located within five main centres of population (Bury St Edmunds, Haverhill, Newmarket, Mildenhall and Brandon) and a number of smaller rural communities.

-Figure 1: West Suffolk
+Figure 1.
+West Suffolk

-2.2 Topography and land use
+Topography and land use

-West Suffolk has a rich variety of natural landscapes from the chalk downlands of Newmarket, through the rich agricultural fenlands in the northwest, the sandy Brecklands and forests in the north and the gently rolling lowland cut by small rivers and their tributaries which dominate the southern half of the area.
+- 57. West Suffolk has a rich variety of natural landscapes from the chalk downlands of Newmarket, through the rich agricultural fenlands in the northwest, the sandy Brecklands and forests in the north and the gently rolling lowland cut by small rivers and their tributaries which dominate the southern half of the area. - 58.
 Arable and livestock farming are the principal land use outside of the towns.
 Within the towns there are a number of industrial estates supporting a variety of light engineering and service industries.
-Food processing is strong in the local economy, including sugar beet, pig and poultry processing.

-The horse racing industry towards the west of the district around Newmarket is recognised as a centre of excellence for the international horse racing and blood stock industry.
+Food processing is strong in the local economy, including sugar beet, pig and poultry processing. - 59.
+The horse racing industry towards the west of the district around Newmarket is recognised as a centre of excellence for the international horse racing and blood stock industry. - 60.
 The other key land users in the district are the two USAF bases located at RAF Mildenhall and RAF Lakenheath.
 These facilities are the largest of their type in the UK.

-2.3 Geology
+Geology

-The bedrock geology of the vast majority of West Suffolk comprises upper Cretaceous marine chalks (white and grey chalk subgroups) with limited Neogene and Quaternary marine gravel, and sand deposits (Crag Group) in the south and east of the area.
+61. The bedrock geology of the vast majority of West Suffolk comprises upper Cretaceous marine chalks (white and grey chalk subgroups) with limited Neogene and Quaternary marine gravel, and sand deposits (Crag Group) in the south and east of the area.
 A very small section of the far northwest is underlain by the Gault Clay, Upper and Lower Greensand and Kimmeridge Clay formations.